tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 == Changelog ==

+= 2.1.1 =
+* **Improvement:** Improved response at blocking.
+The 404.php in the theme template directory is used if it exists.

 = 2.1.0 =
 * **New feature:** Expanded the operating range of ZP-ZEP, that includes admin area, plugins area, themes area.
 Now it can prevent a direct malicios attack